OlleLindgren/data-cache/README.md

 # data-cache

-Repository with a few small helper functions for caching .csv files in the binary .feather format, making load times much faster (usually around 10x compared to .csv) on subsequent runs.
+Repository with a few small helper functions for caching .csv files in the binary .feather format, making load times much faster (typically an order of magnitude) on subsequent runs.

 Not guaranteed to be stable between versions, and hence not intended for long-term storage.